dodoleonarnci/manim-agent/README.md

 Researches mathematical concepts and creates animation plans.

 **Features:**
-- MediaWiki API for Wikipedia access (prevents 403 errors)
+- MediaWiki API for Wikipedia access
+- Websearch other relevant sites such as Brilliant.org, GeeksforGeeks, ProofWiki, and WolframAlpha
 - Research checklist before starting
 - Early exit for comprehensive sources
 - Scene-by-scene planning with visual specifications